Offences Against the Person (Ireland) Act 1829: Subsequent developments

-Repeals
+Repeal

+So much of the act as related to the jurisdiction of Justices of the Peace as to summary convictions was repealed by section 60 of the Summary Jurisdiction (Ireland) Act 1850 (13 & 14 Vict. c.
+102), which came into force on 1 October 1850.

-The act was repealed by the Criminal Statutes Repeal Act 1861 (24 & 25 Vict. c.
-95) as it was wholly replaced by the Offences Against the Person Act 1861 (24 & 25 Vict. c.
+The whole act was repealed by section 1 of, and the schedule to, the Criminal Statutes Repeal Act 1861 (24 & 25 Vict. c.
+95), which came into force on 1 November 1861.
+It was wholly replaced by the Offences Against the Person Act 1861 (24 & 25 Vict. c.
 100).

 Repealed enactments

 Section 1 of the act repealed 50 enactments listed in that section.
-The territorial extent of the repeal, to take effect on 2 September 1829, was limited to Ireland and the Ireland of the Admiralty of England.
-Section 1 of the act also stated that for offenses and other matters committed or done on or before 1 September 1829, the repealed acts will still apply as if the act had not been passed.
+The territorial extent of the repeal, to take effect on 2 September 1829, was limited to Ireland and the Admiralty of England.
+Section 1 of the act also stated that for offences and other matters committed or done on or before 1 September 1829, the repealed acts will still apply as if the act had not been passed.

 Section 2 of the act repealed all provisions in other laws that were designed to continue or perpetuate the acts being repealed by this legislation, to take effect on 1 September 1828.